hpssjellis/dec2017/README.md

 main menu --> preview --> preview running app

-This will load the connection page but you will have to first load activation.html
+This will load the connection page

-Note.
-Users will have to run activation.html to enter their photon ID and access code before any of this will work.
-Then you can click the connect button to load the main index.html page that communicates with the photon

 .